3/28 Check ins

 - Network—Studies show that networking is the most fruitful job search tactic.
 Talk to friends, family, and former business contacts and let them know you’re looking.
 Ask for ideas and new contacts at the companies you’ve targeted.
 Many job seekers find networking rather daunting but there are many resources available to help you become a pro.
 Start by checking out articles online at www.quintcareers.com/.

 - Take care of yourself—Unemployment is stressful.
 Avoid isolating yourself by scheduling time out of the house daily.
 Surround yourself with supportive people and engage in positive activities including exercise and healthy eating.
 Strive to maintain an upbeat attitude and seek resources to help you manage your stress and your job search.
 For additional information, see our website at www.dcs.wisc.edu/advising.

 Miscellaneous: Be prepared for fluctuating temperatures in the meeting room.
 A sweater or jacket may be desirable.
 Coffee and tea are provided.
-Small donations of 25cents accepted but not required.
-Bring your own mug to save the planet!
+Small donations of 25 cents accepted but not required.
+Cups are provided but you are welcome to bring your own mug.

 If you have a disability and desire accommodation, please advise us as early as possible, ideally at least two weeks in advance.
 Requests are confidential.